Ensuring Safety and Efficiency: The Importance of Containment Systems in the Pharmaceutical Industry

 c) Operator Protection: Positive pressure isolators provide operator protection by ensuring that the air within the enclosure is constantly flowing outwards.
 This flow of air forms a protective barrier, preventing external contaminants from entering and potentially exposing the operator to hazardous materials.

-d) Product Protection: By preventing airborne particles, microorganisms, or other contaminants from entering the system, positive pressure isolators safeguard the integrity of the pharmaceutical product being manufactured or handled.
+d) Product Protection: By preventing airborne particles, microorganisms, or other contaminants from entering the system, positive pressure isolators safeguard the integrity of the pharmaceutical product being manufactured or handled

-2) Negative Pressure Isolators: Negative pressure isolators work on the principle of maintaining a lower pressure inside the enclosure compared to the surrounding environment.
+Negative pressure isolators are a pharmaceutical containment solution that operates on the principle of maintaining a lower pressure inside the enclosure than the surrounding environment.
 This negative pressure prevents the release of hazardous substances into the surrounding area, providing protection to both personnel and products.

 a) Air Extraction: Negative pressure isolators are equipped with an exhaust system that continuously draws air from the enclosure.
 This air is typically passed through HEPA filters to remove any airborne particles or contaminants before being released into the external environment.